limbernie/limbernie.github.io/_posts/2018-03-11-w1r3s-walkthrough.md

 ### Cuppa CMS

 The `administrator` directory turned out to be the installation setup for Cuppa CMS.
-This is how it looked like when the browser was pointed to `/administrator`.
+This is how it looked like when I pointed the browser to `/administrator`.

 ![screenshot-1](/assets/images/posts/w1r3s-walkthrough/screenshot-1.png)

-According to the official [documentation](https://www.cuppacms.com/en/docs/installation), in order for the installation to be completed, the database has to be created first.
+According to the official [documentation](https://www.cuppacms.com/en/docs/installation), in order for the installation to complete, it will have to create the database first.

 >Remember, the database should be created before to install Cuppa CMS.

 The Cuppa CMS installation was never completed in the first place or I'll not be seeing the setup page.
 I've downloaded a [copy](http://cuppacms.com/files/cuppa_cms.zip) of the Cuppa CMS code to see if I can discover any vulnerabilities.

-It was certainly a pleasant surprise when one was found.
-I'm not sure if this is a new vulnerability but there is a LFI vulnerability with `alertConfigField.php` at line 77.
+It surprised me when I found a vulnerability.
+I'm not sure if this is a new vulnerability but there was a LFI vulnerability in `alertConfigField.php` at line 77.

 ![screenshot-2](/assets/images/posts/w1r3s-walkthrough/screenshot-2.png)

-To test it, I wrote `cat.sh`, an extremely simple script that will display any file as long as there is permission to do so.
+To test it, I wrote `cat.sh`, a simple script that will display any file as long as there is permission to do so.

 {% highlight bash linenos %}
 #!/bin/bash